 “Let me have a go.”
 Sirius says and copies the same movement as James did with his own wand.
 The same thing happens.
-“Looks like you’re impotent.”
+“Looks like you’ve gone impotent.”
 I say casually before I register that the words have even left my mouth.
 I smile at my wit and his look of indignation.
 “Ouch.”
 Lily smirks and mouths nice one to me.
 He sends me a glower and I smile sweetly.
 “What?”

 “You think you’re so funny don’t you?”
 He spits.

 “Oooh, getting testy?"
 Bad puns are my speciality.
 Very bad puns.
 So bad they're not funny.
 Lily's the only one who thinks they are.
 And she laughs appreciatively.

 “Shut up!”
 Sirius snaps.
 I can’t think of any other insulting innuendos so I just smirk and then grab a cauldron.
 James follows suit and I pull him over on his way back.
 “You know, it’s really not fair that those Slytherin bastards got away with it.”
 He grins.
 I dismiss him, somehow I know that they’re liked to this incident and I’m almost certain it was in aid of defending my ‘honour’.
 “Yeah yeah, never mind.
 You wouldn’t want them here now would you?”

 “Nah, they got what they deserved.
 Don’t worry about that.”

 “What exactly did you do?”